Pierre-AlexandreT/clean-coding-tp/README.md

 The `CharacterViewHolder` is a separate class which extend `RecyclerView.ViewHolder`.
 We separate the calls from the adapter because maybe we can reuse it later.

 The companion object of the ViewHolder is a Factory the constructor of this class is private.

-## To Do

-- Fork this project.
-- Try to fetch the details of character in the next fragment.
-There is no design guidelines for now but try to follow `Material Design`.
-You will have to :
-    - [ ] Create the call to the api
-    - [ ] Make the a new method in the API
-    - [ ] Create a a method in the repository.
-    - [ ] Create the method in the ViewModel
-    - [ ] Bind the UI
-    - [ ] Make the fragment UI
-- **If you have time**, try to make all unit test needed
-- **If you have time**, try to build a material theme.
-All the documentation is available on Material Design (Section **More**)
 ## More

 - [Rick and Morty API](https://rickandmortyapi.com/documentation)